jimsmart/schema/README.md

 If your favourite driver or database is not featured in either of the above lists, open an issue providing further details.

 Pull requests welcome!

-TODO driver capability testing is in the process of being moved to a separate package, see [github.com/jimsmart/drivercaps](https://github.com/jimsmart/drivercaps)

 ## Installation
 ```bash